Mike McCartney: Photography career

 McCartney was a photographer during his entire musical career, and has continued with photography since then.
 Beatles' manager Brian Epstein nicknamed him "Flash Harry" in the early 1960s because he was always taking pictures with a flash gun.
 He has published books of pictures that he took of the Beatles backstage and on tour and, in 2008, brought out a limited edition book of photos that he had taken spontaneously backstage at Live8.
 In 2005, McCartney premiered and exhibited a collection of photographs that he had taken in the 1960s, called "Mike McCartney's Liverpool Life", both in Liverpool and other venues, such as the Provincial Museum of Alberta.
 In addition, an exhibition book of the collection was published.
 He also took the cover photograph for Paul McCartney's 2005 solo album Chaos and Creation in the Backyard.
-Mike McCartney's North Highlands, a collection of his photographs taken in the Scottish Highlands, was published in 2009, with a foreword by Charles, Prince of Wales.
+Mike McCartney's North Highlands, a collection of his photographs taken in the Scottish Highlands, was published in 2009, with a foreword by King Charles III.